Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 States offer varying levels of community-based long-term care through Medicaid, which is provided in an enrollee’s home, or adult day care center.
 Programs offering these services are known as Home and Community Based Services (HCBS) waivers because recipients don’t have to enter a nursing home.

-Specific HCBS programs in Alabama include the Elderly and Disabled (E&D) Waiver Program, State of Alabama Independent Living Waiver (SAIL) Program and the Technology Assisted (TA) Waiver for Adults Program.
+Some specific HCBS programs in Alabama include the Elderly and Disabled (E&D) Waiver Program, State of Alabama Independent Living Waiver (SAIL) Program and the Technology Assisted (TA) Waiver for Adults Program.
+See all of Alabama’s HCBS waiver programs.

 When only one spouse needs Medicaid, the income limit for single applicants is used – and only the applicant’s income is counted.

-Some states require HCBS recipients to pay some of their income toward their care, but Alabama allows HCBS recipients to keep $2,349 a month as a personal needs allowance.
+Some states require HCBS recipients to pay some of their income toward their care, but Alabama allows HCBS recipients to keep their full income (up to the $2,982/month limit for eligibility) to cover their living expenses.

 Qualifying for Medicaid with income above the eligibility limit in Alabama

-Alabama does not have a Medicaid spend-down, which means individuals with incomes above the eligibility limit cannot qualify for Medicaid for the aged, blind and disabled.
-But individuals who have incomes above the limit of $2,523 a month (per applicant) for nursing home benefits can become eligible for those services by depositing income into a Qualified Income Trust, which is also called a “Miller Trust.”
+Alabama individuals with incomes above the eligibility limit can spend down their assets to become eligible for Medicaid for the aged, blind and disabled.
+Individuals who have incomes above the limit of $2,829 a month (per applicant) for nursing home benefits can become eligible for those services by depositing income into a Qualified Income Trust, which is also called a “Miller Trust.

-In Alabama, applicants can use a Miller Trust to qualify for Medicaid nursing home coverage, but not to become eligible for HCBS.
-In most other states that allow Miller Trusts, applicants can use one to qualify for either nursing home benefits or HCBS.
+In Alabama, applicants can use a Miller Trust to qualify for Medicaid nursing home coverage, or to become eligible for HCBS.

 Spousal impoverishment protections in Alabama